-One of the most famous national holidays occurs on May 15th—locals celebrate the day of the patron saint of the capital—Saint Isidro.
-For the first time, the festival took place on May 15th, 1620 in the Plaza Mayor and lasted for 8 days.
+One of the most famous national holidays occurs on May 15th—locals celebrate the day of the patron saint of the capital—San Isidro.
+For the first time, the festival took place on May 15th, 1620 in the Plaza Mayor in the capital city of Spain and lasted for eight days.
+Today, San Isidro Festival offers a packed program of events featuring concerts, shows, and a range of activities for all ages.

 During the next three days, concerts of brass bands, contemporary pop and rock performers, theatrical productions, and dance shows are held in the most emblematic places of the city (Plaza Mayor, Plaza de Oriente, the Temple of Debod, etc.).
 As for the dances on St. Isidro's Day, the locals perform the traditional Spanish dance chotis borrowed from the Scots.